What Is Carbon Tetrachloride Poisoning?

 Delayed symptoms may appear several days after acute exposure.
 They may also develop after a long period of gradual exposure.

 Toxic hepatitis is a major complication of this type of poisoning.
-It is a type of damage to the liver and kidneys.
-Symptoms include:
+It’s a type of damage to the liver and kidneys.
+It can cause:

 - abdominal pain